Spectrum Bandit Optimization: Introduction

 We study generic linear bandit problems in two different settings, and apply our results to sequential spectrum allocation problems.
 In the stochastic setting, we assume that the radio conditions for each (link,channel) pair evolve over time according to a stationary (actually i.i.d.) process whose mean is unknown.
 This first model is instrumental to represent scenarios where the average radio conditions evolve relatively slowly, in the sense that the spectrum allocation can be updated many times before this average exhibits significant changes.
 In the adversarial setting, the radio conditions evolve arbitrarily, as if they were generated by an {\it adversary}.
 This model is relevant when the channel allocation cannot be updated at the same pace as radio conditions change.
 In both settings, as usual for bandit optimization problems, we measure the performance of a given sequential decision policy through the notion of {\it regret}, defined as the difference of the performance obtained over some finite time horizon under the best static policy (i.e., assuming here that average radio conditions are known) and under the given policy.
-We make the following contributions: \begin{itemize} \item For stochastic linear bandit problems:\\ (a) we derive an asymptotic lower bound for the regret of any sequential decision policy, and show that this bound typically scales as $(n\times c) \log(T)$, where $n$, $c$, and $T$ denote the number of links, the number of channels and the time horizon, respectively. \\ (b) We propose two sequential decision policies for linear bandit problems, that are simple extensions of the classical UCB and $\epsilon$-greedy algorithms, and provide upper bounds on their regret, scaling respectively as $(n^4\times c)\log(T)$ and $(n^2\times c)\log(T)$.
-The latter constitutes the best regret upper bound for the linear bandit problem considered. \item For adversarial linear bandit problems: We propose ColorBand, a new sequential decision policy, and derive an upper bound on its regret.
-For example in the full interference case, when the numbers of channels and links are identical, this bound scales as $\sqrt{n^3\log(n)T}$ (this improves over the upper bounds for the best previously known algorithms \cite{kale2010,cesa2012}, which scale as\\ $\sqrt{n^5\log(n)T}$). \end{itemize}
+We make the following contributions: \begin{itemize} \item For stochastic linear bandit problems:\\ (a) we derive an asymptotic lower bound for the regret of any sequential decision policy, and show how this bound scales with number of links and channels.\\

+(b) We propose a sequential decision policy for linear bandit problems, that is simple extension of the classical $\epsilon$-greedy algorithm, and provide upper bound on its regret.

+\item For adversarial linear bandit problems: We propose \textsc{ColorBand}, a new sequential decision policy, and derive an upper bound on its regret. \end{itemize}